 Instead, I always create it in Canva.

-This was the last episode of Mwah TV in this season, and we are now taking a break for the winter.
+This was the last episode of Mwah TV in this season, and I'm now taking a break for the winter.

-Don't worry though, we’re gonna be back again in the new year.
+Don't worry though, I'm gonna be back again in the new year.

 When you sign up to receive my Sealed With A Branded Kiss emails you can expect to get to know me a lot better, to be on the list for my exclusive offers and bonuses AND you'll never miss another episode either.